 Where do I book resorts, hotels and villas?

-I book almost all my resorts and hotels via Agoda.com, the Agoda app or sometimes Booking.com.
+I book almost all my resorts and hotels via Agoda.com, the Agoda app or sometimes Booking.com, I think it’s the most convenient way.
 When I book 6 days I usually get enough Agoda-cash for stay the 7th day for free.
+A lot of the resorts own website offers good deals as well.
 If you stay in Thailand already you are able to get lower prices directly in the resort reception in some cases.
 It’s worth a try and definitely recommended if you plan to rent monthly or longer stays.
-Personally, I like brands like Amari, Novotel and Centara, these places have decent prices, are always clean and have the type of service I appreciate in a holiday.
+As far as resorts goes I personally prefer well known brands like Amari, Novotel and Centara, these places have decent prices, are always clean and have the type of service I appreciate in a holiday.
+Sometimes I also book random places – that sometimes are surprisingly bad – and sometimes surprisingly great as well.

 What does it cost to travel in Thailand?